 When hearing the arguments regarding a felon’s alleged violation, the trial court can reach several different conclusions.
 According to the law, there are three options which may be used:

-- The court amends or adjusts the felon’s existing PRSC, adding conditions
+- The court amends or adjust the felon’s existing PRSC, adding conditions

-- The court revokes the felon’s PRSC and sends the felon to county jail for up to 180 days
+- The court revokes the felon’s PRSC and sends the felon to incarceration in county jail for up to 180 days.

 A reentry court offers rehabilitation for felons who need additional help entering into society.
 If the trial court believes that the felon’s violation is the result of an addiction or some other issue related to them being unable to meld back into society, a reentry program may be the best way of alleviating that issue.

-Get Help from a California Criminal Defense Lawyer Today
+Talk to a California Criminal Defense Lawyer Today for Free